linode/docs/docs/security/ssl/ssl-apache2.md

 Most providers will provide a root certificate file as either a .cer or .pem file.
 Save the provided root certificate in /etc/ssl/localcerts.

-### Configure Apache to use the Signed SSL Certificate
+## Configure Apache to use the SSL Certificate

 1. Edit the virtual host configuration files located in `/etc/apache2/sites-available`, to provide the certificate file paths.
 For each virtual host, replicate the configuration shown below.
 Replace `12.34.56.78` with your Linode's IP address, and any mentions of `mydomain.com` with your own domain as provided when configuring your certificate.
 You will also need to ensure that the `SSLCACertificateFile` value is configured to point to the CA root certificate downloaded in the previous step.